Resources

 Italy in December

-The cold truly sets in, and so does the Christmas cheer with its markets and delicious foods.
+The cold truly sets in, as does the Christmas cheer with its markets and delicious foods.
 Ski resorts start opening their doors, so winter sports lovers should head there in December.
 Important sights may be open for shorter hours as daylight decreases and the days become shorter.

 Temperature range to expect: - 5 Degrees Celsius to 13 Degrees Celsius